 1- Makes Your Manicures Look More Even and Uniform

 By working and shaping your cuticles allows your nail polishes and acrylics to look more smooth and uniform.

 You see each one of your cuticles grows at a different pace for each one of your nails.
 Some grow out more whilst some are pointed and even shaped differently.
 Now by making them all even gives you a neater appearance.

-Additionally, if you apply your polishes over the thin transparent part of cuticles on your nails it give your polish a slight bumpy look and feel.
+Additionally, if you apply your polishes over the thin transparent part of the cuticle found on your nails, it would give your polish a slight bumpy look and feel.

 2- Allows your Nail Polish to Look Brighter